 Research Program: Genomics on major agricultural fungal pathogens: the basidiomycete wheat leaf rust fungus, Puccinia triticina, and the barley covered smut fungus, Ustilago hordei.
 Generation of whole genome sequences and annotation efforts, bioinformatic database mining and comparative analyses among rusts.
 Wheat rust fungus population studies.
 P. triticina pan-genome analysis and its potential for diagnostics.
 Analysis of fungal and host transcriptomes (gene expression patterns) and proteomes during P. triticina - wheat and U. hordei – barley interactions and infection.
 Special interest in (secreted) virulence and avirulence factors triggering defence and resistance in the host.
 Support breeding efforts for resistance, and to develop alternative rust disease management strategies.

 Long term objectives: to understand the mechanisms by which pathogenic fungi cause diseases on Canadian cereal crops, and vice versa, by which host plants mount defenses, in order to design novel methods to introduce more durable disease resistance into Canadian crops.

-Impact: Our efforts will contribute to the development of germplasm harboring broad-spectrum disease resistance and to more environmentally friendly production of crops.
-Consumers will benefit directly from the availability of cheaper and healthier products which contain reduced or no pesticide residues, and indirectly from a less polluted environment.
+Impact: Our efforts will contribute to the development of germplasm harboring broad-spectrum disease resistance and to more environmentally friendly and sustainable production of crops.
+Consumers will benefit directly from the availability healthier products which contain reduced or no pesticide residues, and indirectly from a less polluted environment.
 Producers will benefit from decreasing dependence on toxic pesticides and more economical and environmentally-sustainable production methods.